25th Infantry Division (United States): Korean War

 On 1 February 1957, the division was reorganized as a Pentomic Division.
 The division's three infantry regiments (the 14th, 27th and 35th) were inactivated, with their elements reorganized into five infantry battle groups (the 1-14 IN, 1-27 IN, 1-35 IN, 2-19 IN and the 2-21 IN).

 In August 1963, the division was reorganized as a Reorganization Objective Army Division (ROAD).
 Three Brigade Headquarters were activated and Infantry units were reorganized into battalions.

 Vietnam War

-In response to a request from the U.S. Military Assistance Command in Vietnam, the division sent 100 helicopter door-gunners to South Vietnam in early 1963.
+In response to a request from the U.S. Military Assistance Command, Vietnam (MACV), the division sent 100 volunteer helicopter door-gunners to South Vietnam in late 1962 as part of Operation Shotgun.
+These soldiers received three weeks of training in Hawaii before serving for twelve weeks in Vietnam.
+After three months' service, the soldiers returned home to Hawaii and the division deployed in a new batch of three-month volunteers.
+1,800 door gunners rotated through Operation Shotgun between the end of 1962 and the end of 1964.
+By 1965, MACV's door gunner requirement had grown steadily as its helicopter fleet had grown, from 100 men per quarter in 1962 to 340 men per quarter in early 1965, and the command felt the three-month rotation scheme was no longer sustainable.
+MACV asked that gunners serve for six months rather than three, but the Army rejected the suggestion claiming the longer separation from families would adversely impact morale.
+The program thus continued as originally designed until November 1965, by which time 2,200 shotgunners had served in the Vietnam.

 By August 1965, further division involvement in the coming Vietnam War included the deployment of Company C, 65th Engineer Battalion, to South Vietnam to assist in the construction of port facilities at Cam Ranh Bay.
 By mid-1965, 2,200 men of the Tropic Lightning Division were involved in Vietnam.
 The division was again ordered to contribute combat forces in December of that year.
 Its resupply regiment, the 467th, was commanded by Lieutenant Colonel George S Dotson through the end of the war.